-Kiteboarding Secures a Place in the 2024 Olympic Games
+Is Kiteboarding in the Olympic 2024 Games

 Hydrofoil racing will get its own medal alongside 9 other olympic sailing events